TraceDugar/good-call/README.md

 ## Description

-Tactical Screen Flashlight Phone App with a Crimson Background and 5 Settings of brightness Min - 0% , Dim - 20%, Mid - %50, Bright - 80%, Max - 100%.
-Crimson was the chosen because it is the color least visible from a distance.
+Tactile Screen Flashlight Phone App with a Default Red Background and 5 Settings of brightness Min - 0% , Dim - 20%, Mid - %50, Bright - 80%, Max - 100%.
+Buttons give you haptic feedback whenever pressed.
+Red was the chosen default because it is the color least visible from a distance.
+Additional color choices include Blue, Green, and White for more options.
 The Fact that the screen is the light will use less battery than the flashlight.

 ## Links and Resources